dscho/pagefind-xkcd-demo/content/comics/2017-3-31-rayleigh-scattering.md

 Blondie: It's why far-off mountains look blue – because of all the blue air in the way.

-[Zoom out to Megan standing longer from Science Girl than Blondie who has thrown her arms out.
-Science Girl is facing directly out towards the reader.]
+[Zoom out to Megan standing longer from Jill than Blondie who has thrown her arms out.
+Jill is facing directly out towards the reader.]

 Megan: There's a specific quantum mechanism by which–

-Blondie: Yeah but there's a physics mechanism for every color.
+Blondie: Yeah but there's a physics mechanism for *every* color.
 You don't have to get all quantum right away.

-[Frameless panel with Science Girl looking up at Blondie who stands holding her hands on her sides.
+[Frameless panel with Jill looking up at Blondie who stands holding her hands on her sides.
 Megan speaks from off-panel.]

 Megan (off-panel): ...OK, I guess.

 Blondie: Any other questions?

-Science Girl: How do planes stay up?
+Jill: How do planes stay up?

-[Blondie holds a finger up in front of Science Girl while Megan now is the one to throw out her arms.]
+[Blondie holds a finger up in front of Jill while Megan now is the one to throw out her arms.]

 Megan: Well, the airflow–

 Blondie: Tiny birds in the wings.
 Thousands.
 Flapping hard.

-Science Girl: WOW!
+Jill: WOW!

-Megan: NO!
+Megan: *NO!*